jeraldrich/beetle/README.md

 Use HELP for help.
 cqlsh>

-Take note of the ip and port number.
-If may need to input the value at cluster := gocql.NewCluster("172.17.0.2:9042")

 Make a cluster
 $ docker run --name beetledb2  --hostname beetledb2 -d scylladb/scylla --seeds="$(docker inspect --format='{{ .NetworkSettings.IPAddress }}' beetledb)"